tom-howard/ros/content/amr31001/lab2.md

 FIGURE

 The red dots illustrate the LiDAR data.
-Hold your hand out to the robot and see if you can see it being detected by the sensor... a cluster of red dots should form on the screen in the location of your hand.
+Hold your hand out to the robot and see if you can see it being detected by the sensor... a cluster of red dots should form on the screen to indicate where your hand is located in relation to the robot.
 Move your hand around and watch the cluster of dots move accordingly.
 Move your hand closer and farther away from the robot and observe how the red dots also move towards or away from the robot on the screen.

 This data is really useful and (as we observed during the previous lab session) it allows us to build up 2-dimensional maps of an environment with considerable accuracy.
 This is, of course, a very valuable skill for a robot to have if we want it to be able to navigate autonomously, and we'll explore this further later on.
 For now though, we'll look at how we can use the LiDAR data ourselves to build Nodes that make the robot detect and follow walls!

+Once you're done, close down RViz by hitting `Ctrl+C` in **TERMINAL 1**.

 #### Exercise 3: Wall following {#ex3}